Energy-efficient driving: Safety

 There is sometimes a tradeoff between saving fuel and preventing crashes.

 In the US, the speed at which fuel efficiency is maximized often lies below the speed limit, typically 35 to 50 mi/h; however, traffic flow is often faster than this.
 The speed differential between cars raises the risk of collision.

 Drafting increases risk of collision when there is a separation of fewer than three seconds from the preceding vehicle.

 Coasting is another technique for increasing fuel efficiency.
 Shifting gears and/or restarting the engine increase the time required for an avoidance maneuver that involves acceleration.
 Therefore, some believe the reduction of control associated with coasting is an unacceptable risk.
+It is illegal in some jurisdictions.